Skip to content

 skipIndexing Skip metric indexing on this job Boolean false

-preLoadPeriod How long to wait for the preload DaemonSet Duration 1m
+preLoadPeriod Maximum time to wait for the preload DaemonSet to become ready on all nodes and cleanup pre-load objects Duration 10m

 preloadNodeLabels Add node selector labels for the resources created in preload stage Object {}